railwayapp/docs/src/docs/guides/healthchecks-and-restarts.md

 ## Configure Healthcheck Port

-Railway will inject a `PORT` environment variable that your application should listen on.
-This variable's value is also used for performing health checks on your application.
+Railway will inject a `PORT` environment variable that your application should [listen on](/guides/fixing-common-errors#solution).

+This variable's value is also used when performing health checks on your deployments.

 If your application doesn't listen on the `PORT` variable, possibly due to using [target ports](/guides/public-networking#target-ports), you can manually set a `PORT` variable to inform Railway of the port to use for health checks.

+Not listening on the `PORT` variable or omitting it when using target ports can result in your health check returning a `service unavailable` error.

 ### Healthcheck Timeout